 I try to focus on not defining too much what kind of design I’m actually doing.
 In the design world—or “bubble”—there is a lot of elitism and other problems.
 So I try to not compare what I am doing to the rest of the bubble.
 Basically, I just don’t think about it too much and I try to carve out my own path.
 I mean, this year has been wild!
 I think many people feel the same.
 It’s about staying flexible and not being afraid to change plans.

-Corin Gisel is a is a Swiss journalist, editor, and researcher.
+Eliot C. Gisel (they/them) is a is a Swiss journalist, editor, and researcher.
 With a background of being a design practitioner themselves, their writing has explored topics such as design education, dress culture, the digital turn in museums, city politics, visual rhetorics of resistance, and—for even more personal ones—LGBTQIA+ activism, culture, and the politics of language.

 An earlier version of this interview was also published in the accompanying publication of the 2020 Swiss Design Awards, titled Failure Is Not an Option 2020 Swiss Design Awards titled Failure Is Not an Option.